 According to the report, the number of Americans diagnosed with Alzheimer’s is expected to explode from 5.8 million in 2019 to an estimated 13.8 million in 2050.
 And even while the impact is most significant on older adults, the condition starts to create changes in the brain a full two decades or more before signs and symptoms are evident.

-If you are among the scores of family members providing Alzheimer’s care in Anchorage for a senior loved one with Alzheimer’s, you’re well aware of the investment in time needed: adding up to 18.5 billion hours in 2018 alone.
+If you are among the scores of family members providing care for a loved one with Alzheimer’s in Anchorage, you’re well aware of the investment in time needed: adding up to 18.5 billion hours in 2018 alone.
 In fact, 83% of dementia care is provided by relatives and friends.
 And the impact on a caregiver’s health is significant, with virtually 60% reporting emotional stress and nearly 40% struggling with physical stress.

 Risk factors were also updated in this year’s report, including:

 Of considerable importance is the finding that while medical care providers are encouraged to regularly measure cognitive functioning for all seniors, only 16% of individuals over age 65 report having a routine evaluation, and more than half have never been given an evaluation of any kind – in spite of the fact that 94% of health professionals noted the value of such an evaluation.

 According to Joanne Pike, Dr.P.H., chief program officer for the Alzheimer’s Association, “Early detection of cognitive decline offers numerous medical, social, emotional, financial and planning benefits, but these can only be achieved by having a conversation with doctors about any thinking or memory concerns and through routine cognitive assessments.”